 Scanning with a Postman Collection

 You can use your existing Postman automation test scripts, also known as collections, to conduct scans of REST API applications.
-You can conduct these scans in the command-line interface (CLI) using the WI.exe program or using the Fortify WebInspect REST API.
 This topic provides general information about Postman and the additional third-party software that is required.